Long March 9: 2023

 During a presentation at the Nanjing University of Science and Technology in March 2023, Long Lehao presented yet other modification to the plans.
 The reusable first stage is now powered by 30 200-tonne-thrust YF-215 engines burning methane and liquid oxygen, while the expendable second stage uses 2 engines of the same type.
 The third stage is optional and uses a single 120-tonne-thrust liquid hydrogen/liquid oxygen staged combustion engine named the YF-91.
 Long-term plans exist to make the 2nd stage reusable as well.

 In April 2023 a new presentation by CALT showed the 3rd stage as powered by 4 YF-79 expander cycle liquid hydrogen/liquid oxygen engines instead, each of 25-tonnes of thrust.
 Another presentation on the same month shows a planned fully reusable, 2-stage version of the Long March 9 to be developed during the 2040s, in a configuration similar to the SpaceX Starship.

+2026

+In 2026 the government of Hainan published plans for the CZ-9 assembly building and wider site, which was used to infer details of the rocket, indicating a 10.6 m diameter, 110 m height, and a fairing 15 m diameter and 40 m tall.
+By this point, the Chinese space program had indicated other uses for the rocket in crewed missions to Mars and space-based solar power and data centers.